an upland herd of RED DEER have

 to feed them at intervals, but keeping a watchful eye from

-rump that is often seen!
+white rump that is often seen!

-in size between the Red and Roe Deer, the FALLOW
+in size between the Red and Roe Deer, the FALLOW DEER

-DEER is an introduced
+is an introduced species

-it, but certainly the Normans introduced
+the Normans introduced

 them for hunting purposes).